A blind Lord has been cleared of sexually assaulting a masseuse at a five-star hotel in central London.

 The 48-year-old is one of Britain's most successful Paralympians, having competed at four Paralympic Games.

-Lord Holmes, of Priory Road, Richmond, Surrey, was accompanied by his guide dog in the dock and rubbed his eyes and repeatedly breathed sighs of relief after the verdict was given by the jury, which deliberated for more than five hours.
+Lord Holmes, of Richmond in Surrey, was accompanied by his guide dog in the dock and rubbed his eyes and repeatedly breathed sighs of relief after the verdict was given by the jury, which deliberated for more than five hours.

 He was helped from the dock by his wife.